In Short

 Frequently Asked Questions

-Forfeiture in a commercial lease is the process by which a landlord evicts a tenant, resulting in the termination of the lease.
+Forfeiture in a commercial lease is the process by which a landlord evicts a tenant, thereby terminating the lease.
 This allows the landlord to regain possession of the property, also known as ‘re-entry.’

 A landlord can forfeit a commercial lease if the tenant breaches their lease obligations or if other conditions specified in the lease agreement are met.
 However, forfeiture is only an option if the lease contains a forfeiture clause.